 But some places are a lot worse than others.

-Mississippi continues to have the ignominious distinction of being far and away the most punitive state in the US, followed by South Carolina, Arkansas, Alabama, and Louisiana.
+Mississippi continues to have the ignominious distinction of being far and away the most punitive state in the US, followed by South Carolina, Arkansas, Louisiana, and Alabama.
 (Scroll over each state to see raw numbers per year for each of the above interventions.)
 And there is an association between treating kids badly and rates of incarceration of adults.
 Click here to see incarceration rates by state.

-Kudos to Utah for being (again) the least punitive state, followed by North Dakota, Idaho, Hawaii, and California.
+Kudos to Utah for being (again) the least punitive state, followed by California, and North Dakota.
 But every state has work to do.
-Most of these punitive interventions are used in schools in every state, and none of these interventions solve the problems that are causing concerning behavior in our students.
+Punitive interventions are used in schools in every state, and none of these interventions solve the problems that are causing concerning behavior in our students.